AricCanevari/CapstoneProject/README.md

 # CapstoneProject

 Goal:
-Create a messaging Client/Server architecture that is secured using public key encryption.
+Create a messaging Client/Server architecture that is secured using encryption.
-	-Needs to be secure over the network
-	-Files on the server and client need to be secure

-Possible Interactions:
-	-Account Creation
-	-Log in / Start program
-	-Invite Client to chat
-	-Accept invite to chat
-	-Invite Client to connect accounts or “Friend” another user -Accept invite to connect accounts
-	-Send Message
-	-Refresh available users

-Start Program / Log in
-	-

-Account Creation
-	-

-Invite Client to Chat
-	-

-Accept Invite to Chat
-	-

-Invite Client to connect accounts or “Friend” another user
-	-

-Accept invite to connect accounts
-	-

-Send Message
+Server used to:
-	-
+	- Manage client connections

-Refresh available users
+		-Client A asks to connect to Client B. When Client B asks to connect to Client A, messaging is allowed using a symetric key.
+Client A will host the connection
-	-
+	- Manage user accounts
+		-Users Cridentials